nehagarg/autonomousGrasping/grasping_ros_mico/Readme.txt

 belief_uniform_g3db_1_84_reward100_penalty10 vrep scene ver5, uniform belief, experiment with G3DB1 and G3DB84 in belief
 belief_uniform_g3db_single_reward100_penalty10 vrep scene ver5, uniform belief, experiment with single g3db objects in belief

+For real arm:
+First launch mico arm using kinoa ros package: roslaunch kinova_bringup kinova_robot.launch kinova_robotType:=m1n6s200 use_urdf:=true
+Then launch touch sensor in studio code
+For command see numatac_can_driver in studio code

+Then launch touch client in studio code: python detect_touch_on_each_finger.py

+Then launch mico client in grasping_ros_mico: python mico_action_feedback_node.py
+Note kinova_motion_execution_with_touch.py has been copied from studio code.
+The studio code version is old.
+The latest version is in grasping_ros_mico code

+Then launch the policy from grasping_ros_mico code